geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 ## Details

-Only for map type resource, it is possible to add some details to the map.
+Only resources of type map, it is possible to add details to the map.
+This is useful to associate some information to the map or an overview description of its content.
 In this case the *Edit properties* window is the following:

 <img src="../img/resource-properties/edit-map-properties-panel_details.jpg" class="ms-docimage"  style="max-width:400px;"/>